grammyjs/website/site/docs/guide/deployment-types.md

 const app = express(); // or whatever you're using app.use(express.json()); // parse the JSON request body

-// 'express' is also used as default if no argument is given. app.use(webhookCallback(bot, "express"));
+// "express" is also used as default if no argument is given. app.use(webhookCallback(bot, "express"));
 ```